 Labour contractors resort to two main systems of recruitment: the naka and labour gangs.
 Labourers looking for work congregate in the early mornings at the naka.
 Ahmedabad has an estimated 70 nakas (Desai & Sanghvi 2019).
 Labour contractors approach the labourers at the naka and hire them for the day.
-While there are informally fixed daily-wage rates at the nakas for skilled and unskilled work, the wages may depend on the negotiation skills of the labourers and the labour contractors.
-In this system of recruitment, labourers face an uncertainty of employment almost every day and do not get enough work for all the working days of a month.
+While there are informally fixed daily-wage rates at the nakas for skilled and unskilled work, the wages may depend on the negotiation skills of the labourers and the labourers face an uncertainty of employment almost every day and do not get enough work for all the working days of a month.